University-of-CA-Santa-Barbara-IEA-Lab/IEA_Plugin/README.md

 - Dataset of additional 40 generated queries
 - 1.5 page Scope Description

+> **Note:** The order of queries in both the "original 80" and "additional 40" datasets is randomized.
+They are **not arranged by complexity** (e.g., from simple to multi-step queries).

 ### Section 3 Workflows
 - Prompt P[+4] (to GPT-o3-mini)
 - Dataset of generated workflows for original 80 queries